 One Artist and One Motif: Julije Knifer and His Meander

-Meander.
-Monotonous, unoriginal, meaningless through its endless repetition and yet used in various cultures as a decorative motif.
-Beginning with Paleolithic and Neolithic periods and continuing in many early civilizations, including Mayan, Etruscan, Egyptian, Byzantine, ancient Chinese, as well as in Greek and Roman art, meander was a common decorative element.
+Meander: monotonous, unoriginal, meaningless through its endless repetition and yet used in various cultures as a decorative motif.
+Beginning with the Paleolithic and Neolithic periods and continuing in many early civilizations, including Mayan, Etruscan, Egyptian, Byzantine, and ancient Chinese, as well as in Greek and Roman art, meander was a common decorative element.
 It has been applied in architecture, and on various items such as pottery and clothing.
 Greek vases, mainly during the geometric period, were perhaps the main reason for the broad use of meanders.
 Today meander is often replicated in fashion, jewelry, interior design, and architecture.

 Julije Knifer and Meander

 Julije Knifer was born in 1924 in Osijek, Croatia.
 In 1956 he graduated from the Academy of Fine Arts in Zagreb, Croatia.
-By the beginning of the 1960s, he had reached an uncompromising decision that resulted in painting meanders for the remainder of his life.
+By the beginning of the 1960s, he had reached an uncompromising decision that resulted in painting meanders for the rest of his life.
 He had reached the end: the meander which cannot be simplified further.
-At that time he was still living in Zagreb, and was a member of a new avant-garde, Gorgona Group.
+At that time he was still living in Zagreb and was a member of the Gorgona Group, the new avant-garde movement.
 Alienated from the mainstream system and barely known in its own surroundings, it later achieved historical reevaluation and international affirmation.
 In the 1970s, he began collaborating with German galleries, where he had the opportunity to produce large-format paintings.
-In 1991, moved to France, to the small town of Sète on the Cote d ‘Azur .
+In 1991, he moved to France, to the small town of Sète on the Cote d ‘Azur.
 In 1994, Knifer moved to Paris, where he remained until his death in 2004.
 The process of work itself was very important to Knifer’s mental, physical, and spiritual engagement.
-Also, music was an essential component of his works: the music of Russian composer Igor Stravinski, whose rhythm he wished to apply in his paintings, was especially important.
+Also, music was an essential component of his works: the music of Russian composer Igor Stravinski, whose rhythm he wished to apply in his paintings, was essential in his art.

 In his pencil drawings, he tried to banish light from the surface and reach absolute darkness.